Deferring your company pension

 Some defined benefit schemes may allow you to build up extra entitlement if you work beyond state pension age, but this depends on scheme rules and is not always the case.
 Final salary pensions aren't investment-linked, so how the stock market performs won't affect your pension's value.

-Go further: Final salary pensions – all you need to know about these types of pension schemes
+Go further: Defined benefit and final salary pensions – all you need to know about these types of pension schemes

 Deferring your defined contribution pension